-LOA is defined as a student-initiated immediate discontinuation of the student's enrollment in the Program where the student is eligible to re-enroll in the Program.
-Matriculated students may request a LOA when nonacademic circumstances arise that may adversely impact their performance in the Program.
-Students requesting a LOA must be in good academic standing with a minimal individual course average of 75% at the time of the request.
-The student must complete and submit their request in writing to the program director via their university-issued email account.
+LOA is defined as a student-initiated discontinuation of the student's enrollment in the program where the student is eligible to re-enroll in the program.
+Matriculated students may request a LOA when circumstances arise that may adversely impact their performance in the program.
+Students requesting a LOA must complete the LOA form and submit their request in writing, via the student's LMU-issued student email account, to the Program Director.
 The Program Director meets with the student to discuss the LOA request.
-The Program Director has the authority to approve or decline a LOA request.

-The maximum term of a LOA is twelve (12) months or until the beginning of the next matriculating class in the case of a didactic student (whichever comes sooner).
-In the clinical year, a LOA will not exceed 12 months.
-If approved, the official date of the start of the LOA is the date of receipt of the student's written request for LOA.
-The total duration of the Program cannot exceed 54 months.
+The Program Director forwards the request to the SMS Dean who has the authority to approve or decline a LOA request.
+The maximum term of a LOA is twelve (12) months.
+If approved, the official date of the start of the LOA is the date the LOA form is received by the Registrar.
 The official date is used to determine any tuition refunds or outstanding balances.
-Students who are absent from the Program for a total of twelve (12) months or longer (all periods of absence are included in this total) may be required to reapply to the Program.
+Students who are absent from the program longer than twelve (12) months (all periods of absence are included in this total) may be required to reapply to the program.